PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 And the outputs are build using flake-utils and Haumea.
 Haumea constructs nix set from the filesystem with root in the `./src` folder.
 The nix files under src contain a function.
-This function is invoked with default Huamea parameters plus with parameters specified in the `inputs` - so the system bound `pkgs` and, for convenient debugging, `debug` util from Nixpkgs library.
+This function is invoked with default Huamea parameters plus with parameters specified in the `inputs` - so the system bound `pkgs`.

 Additionally, we use Haumea transformer `liftDefault`.
 This tells Haumea that `./src/foo/default.nix` will be resolved to `{ foo:  "I am foo" }` instead of `{